If you’ve read stories in recent years about free speech on college campuses, you’ve more than likely encountered the phrase “trigger warning.”

 There’s also the issue of choice.
 Many of the same individuals would also argue that, for those who have experienced trauma, choosing whether or not they want to engage with the information in the first place is equally as important.
 Without these warnings, that option is removed entirely.

 Regardless of where you stand, it goes without saying that this is a subject worth discussing.

-To further this narrative and to answer some of the more common questions surrounding this hot-button issue, we asked the opinion of three medical professionals: Debra Rose Wilson, an associate professor and holistic healthcare practitioner; Dr. Timothy Legg, a board-certified geriatric and psychiatric mental health nurse practitioner and licensed psychologist; and Dr. Dillon Browne, an assistant professor and clinical psychologist .
+To further this narrative and to answer some of the more common questions surrounding this hot-button issue, we asked the opinion of three medical professionals: Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT, an associate professor and holistic healthcare practitioner; Timothy Legg, PhD, PsyD, CRNP, ACRN, CPH, a board-certified geriatric and psychiatric mental health nurse practitioner and licensed psychologist; and Dillon Browne, PhD, an assistant professor and clinical psychologist .